 West Palm Beach City Commission Meeting and Community Redevelopment Agency (CRA) Approvals and Decisions

-WEST PALM BEACH, FL (DATE) – Below is a summary of the approvals and decisions made at the Mayor and City Commission meeting on Monday, July 10, 2023.
+WEST PALM BEACH, FL (DATE) – Below is a summary of the approvals and decisions made by the City Commission meeting on Monday, May 15, 2023.

-CITY ATTORNEY – Approved a resolution authorizing the assessment of City liens for $45,739.46 for unpaid water service, sewer service and stormwater charges for the month of January 2023; approved a resolution for a conditional settlement agreement for $95,000 in the case of Earnest Jones v.
+CITY ATTORNEY – Approved a resolution authorizing assessment of City liens for unpaid water service, sewer service and stormwater charges for the month of January 2023; approved a resolution for a conditional settlement agreement for $95,000 in the case of Earnest Jones v.
 City of West Palm Beach for an accident that occurred on May 21, 2021.